 For that all-important, last category, bringing the liturgical year into the home, there are some nice books.
 A more recent one is The Little Oratory, which offers a very tasteful and thoughtful introduction to Catholic home life that would be perfect for the new Catholic but helpful even to long-time believers.
 Click here for a lengthy review with lots of pictures.
 It being a recent publication, the authors even have a Facebook page.

 My wife’s childhood was influenced by The Year and Our Children, an older book and arguably a classic.
 Her mother also used My Nameday: Come for Dessert, which has a lot more than just recipes.
 Both of these books have had a trickle-down effect on our own kids.
+The best book currently out there is Kendra Tierney’s The Catholic All Year Compendium.

 For me personally, a huge step forward was to begin praying the Liturgy of the Hours.
 Some very good websites host it online, especially here and here, but for most purposes I prefer the print edition.
 If you need a solid introduction to its meaning and practice, check out Daria Sockey’s helpful guide.
 For further reflection on how to pray the Psalms, see my lecture here.
 Although the usual four-volume set has a nice selection of hymns that were hastily gathered when the Liturgy of the Hours needed to be published in English, Fr.
 Samuel Weber recently published a wonderful Hymnal for the Hours that contains the traditional chant melodies and faithful translations of the hymns actually contained in the original Latin of the Liturgy in a very reader-friendly format.